 With respect to your investments, ...Continue Reading →

 Last week I visited Gettysburg and toured the battlefields which represent the turning point of the civil war and reaffirmed the principles of which the United States is built.
-Over 150 years later those fields still speak as loudly as they did when Abraham Lincoln memorably spoke about a “new birth of freedom” for America in the Gettysburg Address. ...Continue Reading →
+Over 150 years later those fields still speak as loudly as they did when Abraham Lincoln memorably spoke about a “new birth of freedom” for America in the Gettysburg Address.
+While this year’s election is nowhere as monumental as the battle of Gettysburg; it will also determine ...Continue Reading →

 In the face of political drama at home and violence abroad, it’s certainly been a summer for trying our patience, hasn’t it?
 For anyone who has ever been a parent or a child – that is, for everyone – there are several comparisons we can draw between good parenting and good wealth management.
 For both, plenty of patience is one of the most important qualities to embrace.